colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 ## Conclusion

 Congratulations!
-This was a long post (maybe the longest in this blog series so far). hopefully it was worthwhile to you know that you've made a playable four-in-a-row game.
+This was a long post (maybe the longest in this blog series so far!).
+Hopefully it was worthwhile to you now that you've made a playable four-in-a-row game.

 However, it's not quite clear what's going on in the game.
 The board stops updating when a player wins or the game ends in a draw.
 There's no indication of the current status of the game.

-In the next post, you'll add the status area component to the game.
+In the next post, you'll fix that problem.
+You'll add the status area component to the game.
 This will enable players and spectators to be aware of the current status of the game at any time.